If You Don’t Have A Winter Car Survival Kit, Now’s The Time!

 10. Food

-Cookies, crackers, nuts, dried fruit, plain chocolate bars, jerky.
+Cookies, crackers, nuts, dried fruit, plain chocolate bars, jerky are all good foods to add to your kit.

-I like the high-calorie bars since you buy them once and you’re food preparation is done.
+I also like the high-calorie bars since you buy them once and you’re food preparation is done.

-Snickers bars may taste great, but you’ll chip a tooth on the caramel trying to eat one that’s been sitting in sub-zero temps for even a few hours.
+Snickers bars may taste great, but you’ll chip a tooth on the caramel trying to eat one that’s been sitting in sub-zero temps.

 If you’re able to heat water over a stove or fire, consider adding powdered hot chocolate or another warm drink with lots of calories.